Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.8.10 =
+- Added support for Custom Messages addon.
+You can use it to customize various text messages displayed by the plugin.
 - Added "Validate ZIP code" option.
 In order for this to work, corresponding option should be enabled in your Stripe Dashboard as well.

 = 1.8.9 =